About the Program

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.

 - Five upper division courses in the Classics Department.
 Courses or seminars taught by Classics professors in other departments may also be accepted, in consultation with the Undergraduate Faculty Adviser.
+One of the five courses may be taken outside of the department on campus or abroad with the approval of the Undergraduate Faculty Adviser.

 - All courses taken to fulfill the minor requirements below must be taken for a letter grade.